Mishnaic Hebrew

-Mishnaic Hebrew (לשון חז״ל) is the Hebrew language used in Talmudic texts.
-Mishnaic Hebrew can be sub-divided into Mishnaic Hebrew proper (c.
-1–200 CE, also called Tannaitic Hebrew, Early Rabbinic Hebrew, or Mishnaic Hebrew I), which was a spoken language, and Amoraic Hebrew (c.
+Mishnaic Hebrew (לְשׁוֹן חָזָ״ל) is the Hebrew language used in Talmudic texts.
+Mishnaic Hebrew can be divided into: Mishnaic Hebrew proper (c.
+1–200 CE, also called Tannaitic Hebrew, Early Rabbinic Hebrew, or Mishnaic Hebrew I), which was a spoken language; and Amoraic Hebrew (c.
 200 to 500 CE, also called Late Rabbinic Hebrew or Mishnaic Hebrew II), which was a literary language only.

 The Mishnaic Hebrew language, or Early Rabbinic Hebrew language, is one of the direct ancient descendants of Biblical Hebrew as preserved after the Babylonian captivity, and definitively recorded by Jewish sages in writing the Mishnah and other contemporary documents.

 A transitional form of the language occurs in the other works of Tannaitic literature dating from the century beginning with the completion of the Mishnah.
 These include the halakhic midrashim (Sifra, Sifre, Mekhilta of Rabbi Ishmael, etc.) and the expanded collection of Mishnah-related material known as the Tosefta.
 The Talmud contains excerpts from these works and further Tannaitic material not attested elsewhere; the generic term for these passages is baraitot.
 The language of all these works is very similar to Mishnaic Hebrew.